ericman314/UnitMath/README.md

 **definitions.systems**

 This object assigns one or more units to a number of systems.
 Each key in `definitions.systems` becomes a system.
 For each system, list all the units that should be associated with that system in an array.
-The units may include prefixes.
+The units may be single or compound (`m` or `m/s`) and may include prefixes.

 Example: